Here are some factors to consider when comparing life insurance policies:

-If you're looking for long-term protection and the ability to accumulate some cash value over time, our Universal Life may be for you.
+If you're looking for long-term protection and the ability to accumulate some cash value over time, New York Life Universal Life may be for you.
 Some of our clients prefer this product because it allows them to customize the protection (including the insurance amount, the length of coverage, and the premiums) to best meet their needs and manage their costs.

-If you value a guaranteed death benefit but don’t need to accumulate cash value, Custom Universal Life Guarantee (Custom Guarantee) might work for you.
+If you value a guaranteed death benefit but don’t need to accumulate cash value, New York Life Custom Universal Life Guarantee might work for you.
 You pay a set premium to maintain the coverage you need for as long as you choose.**